smartdevicelink/sdl_evolution/proposals/nnnn-screen-manager-alerts.md

 ### Additional Implementation Notes
 - The internal alert manager will observe the `AlertResponse` to know when the alert has finished presenting, and then call the `completionHandler`.
 - The internal alert manager will always send the alert, even if the system context is not MAIN.
-If the `AlertResponse` returns an failure to present, it will call the `completionHandler` with the error.
+If the `AlertResponse` returns a failure to present, it will call the `completionHandler` with the error.
 - The developer will not be notified when the alert appears on the screen, assuming no error occurred – see alternative #1 for possible ways to do that.
 - The `SDLAlertManager` sub-manager will use queues to manage alert related requests, similar to how the `SDLChoiceSetManager` does.
 - If any images fail to upload, the presentation of the alert should continue without an error.
 - If an audio file is supposed to be played and fails to upload, the presentation of the alert will fail _if_ there is no text attached to the alert.
-If text is present on the alert and the audio file fails to upload, the presentation of the alert should continue and no error returned.
+If text is present on the alert and the audio file fails to upload, the presentation of the alert should continue and no error should be returned.

 ## Potential downsides
-The creation of the alert sub-manager will be complex because it has to handle the creation of soft buttons and manage their ids alongside the soft button manager.
+The creation of the alert sub-manager will be complex because it has to handle the creation of soft buttons and manage their IDs alongside the soft button manager.
 It will also have to upload the icon image, soft button images, and audio files.
 However, this is all complexity that every SDL developer must currently consider when developing their app.
-This is especially difficult for them because they don't usually have to deal with uploading images and waiting until it's done.
+This is especially difficult for them because they don't usually have to deal with uploading images and waiting until the upload is done.

 ## Impact on existing code
 This is a minor version change for all app libraries.